digidotbee/react-exercise/README.md

 ## Make a card component that takes a user

-and displays a telephone number as a p tag
+and displays a telephone number as a p tag (TURNARY)

 if it exists (otherwise show "N/A")